neoforged/.github/primers/1.21.6/index.md

 ##### Texture Hash Code

 `TextureSetup` defines `Sampler0`, `Sampler1`, and `Sampler2` for use in the render pipelines, stored via `GuiElementRenderState#textureSetup`.
 Elements with no textures will be ordered first, followed by `getSortKey` of the record object.
-Note that, at the moment, this returns the `hashCode` of the `TextureSetup`, which may be non-deterministic as `GpuTexture` does not implement `hashCode`, relying instead on the identity object hash.
+Note that, at the moment, this returns the `hashCode` of the `TextureSetup`, which may be non-deterministic as `GpuTextureView` does not implement `hashCode`, relying instead on the identity object hash.

 ### GuiElementRenderState